 Due to its rarity and expense, the largest denomination of Gu Shu Cha we've traditionally carried is 100 gram mini bings.
 Our first foray into getting full-sized bings of Gu Shu Cha was with the 2013 Gu Shu Huang Pian Bing; though it is mature Gu Shu Cha, the fact that it was made from Huang Pian, the late-harvested, fully-opened leaves of the Pu'er trees, kept the price down.
 This is because the older leaves are less valuable than the tender, early-spring harvested leaves.

 Fans of our loose-leaf Gu Shu Pu'ers such as Immortal Dew and Duoyi Village Gu Shu Cha, as well as lovers of the Gu Shu Huang Pian Bing, have been requesting full-sized bings of early-spring Gu Shu Cha for a few years now.
-This year we were finally able to invest in a limited quantity of these exquisite full-size, 357g Gu Shu Bings.
+Back in 2020, we were finally able to invest in a limited quantity of these exquisite full-size, 357g Gu Shu Bings.

 This medium-aged, dry-stored bing has already begun to ferment.
 Its character is smooth, with a long, lingering huí gān 回甘 ("returning sweetness") and a mossy, forest-floor profile.
 The Qi is strong, grounding, and euphoric.